scalameta/metals/docs/editors/vim.md

 ### Generating metals binary

-If you now start Vim in a Scala project then it will fail since the `metals-vim` binary does not exist yet.
+If you now start Vim in a Scala project, it will fail since the `metals-vim` binary does not exist yet.

 ```scala mdoc:bootstrap:metals-vim coc.nvim